Yueming6568/Yueming6568.github.io/_pages/about.md

 # 🔥 News

+- 2023/10: I am granted by National Scholarship (Graduate).
+Such a fierce competition!
 - 2023/07: One paper is accepted by [ACM MM 2023](https://www.acmmm2023.org/).
 - 2023/04: One paper is accepted by [IEEE CVPR 2023 Biometrics Workshop](https://www.vislab.ucr.edu/Biometrics2023/index.php).
 - 2023/02: One paper is accepted by [IEEE ICASSP 2023](https://2023.ieeeicassp.org/).